Rajesh Rishi

 He is the former Parliamentary Secretary (Health) Government of NCT of Delhi.
 He is a sitting Member and Chair of the Standing Committees of Transport, IT, Tourism and Administrative Reforms in the Government of NCT of Delhi.

 Early life and education

 Rajesh Rishi was born in Jalandhar on 18 October 1965.
 He attended Agra University and was awarded a Bachelor of Science degree in 1985.

 Political career

 Rishi first contested an election in 2013.
-He was elected as a MLA in Delhi in 2015 for the Janakpuri constituency and is a member of the Aam Aadmi Party.
+He was elected as a MLA in Delhi in 2015 for the Janakpuri constituency.

+Rishi resigned from the Aam Aadmi Party on 31 January 2025 ahead of 2025 Delhi Legislative Assembly election and joined Bharatiya Janata Party on 1 February 2025 in the presence of BJP's national vice-president and the in-charge of Delhi Baijayant Panda, and state president Virendra Sachdeva.